 Savannah is a tourist mecca and lodging is available to meet anyone’s budget.
 Accommodations in the downtown area along Bay Street are the most expensive, as are the oceanfront properties on Tybee Island.
 The most reasonable accommodations from a price point are near Savannah Mall along Abercorn Street.
 This is one of the city’s main thoroughfares and is only minutes away from Savannah State or any of Savannah’s many tourist attractions.

 You can typically expect a crowd of around 2,000 people for a Savannah State men’s basketball game, with sellouts limited to “backyard brawls” with neighboring institutions Armstrong State University or Georgia State University.

 A major portion of the crowd will be Savannah State students, as the arena is located adjacent to some of the largest dorms in the area and a very large apartment complex located just off campus.

-Savannah State's alumni base is largely from within the city, as the school was at one time commuter based.
+Savannah State’s alumni base is largely from within the city, as the school was at one-time commuter based.
 They may be gray around their temples, but they are true blue and orange in their hearts.
-The third component of the attendees comes from neighborhoods throughout the local area that have no official link to the Tigers.
+The third component of the attendees comes from neighborhoods throughout the local area that has no official link to the Tigers.
 Savannah State is the only Division I sports program in town, and it receives a great deal of local media attention as a result.